microsoft/pxt/tests/compile-test/lang-test0/README-codegen.md

 program reaches and on the presence or absence of the specialized forms: checked-field-load thunks, interface-call thunks, specialized map-store thunks, `_iface` proc labels and the by-string map-set helper.

+### `tests/thumb-test/cases/fieldbaseline.ts`

+The field-access counterpart, and the only case that reaches the checked field load path at all: `ifacebaseline.ts`'s field reads have interface-typed receivers, so they lower to interface dispatch instead.
+A field read is checked whenever its receiver is not `this`, so this program keeps every receiver in a class-typed variable or parameter and reads `qzTally` at six static sites and `qzSpare` at four, straddling the count gate that decides whether the checked sequence is hoisted into a per-field thunk.
+Both fields live on one class that implements no interface and has no subclass -- an overridden field is treated as slow and routed through interface dispatch, which would take the reads out of the path this case exists to pin.
+Its `asmchecks.ts` entry counts the inline validate-then-load sequences separately per field, by the load offset, and asserts the thunk form is absent.

 ### `tests/thumb-test/cases/sizebaseline.ts`